eclipse-cdt-cloud/vscode-websocket-adapter/README.md

 And then side-load the extension (CTRL+P > Developer: Install Extension from Location...).

-Open the test-workspace folder and start the `Websocket` or `Raw Socket` debug session.
+Open the test-workspace folder and start the `WebSocket` or `Raw Socket` debug session.

 ## Architecture